ansys/pyansys-geometry/doc/source/getting_started/docker.rst

     .. tab-item:: Using PyGeometry launcher

-        This method will directly launch for you the Geometry Service and it will provide a ``Modeler`` object.
+        This method will directly launch for you the Geometry service and it will provide a ``Modeler`` object.

         .. code:: python